marinetechsys/pio-framework-rp/docs/platformio.rst

 in the `PlatformIO CLI <https://docs.platformio.org/en/latest/integration/ide/vscode.html#platformio-core-cli>`_.
 The same can be achieved by using the VSCode PIO Home -> Platforms -> Updates GUI.

 The toolchain, which was also renamed to ``toolchain-rp2040-earlephilhower`` is downloaded automatically from the registry.
-The same goes for the ``framework-arduinopico`` toolchain package, which points directly to the Arduino-Pico Github repository.
+The same goes for the ``framework-arduinopico-mts`` toolchain package, which points directly to the Arduino-Pico Github repository.
 However, users can still select a custom fork or branch of the core if desired so, as detailed in a chapter below.

 Selecting the new core